Your search results

 For real estate investors, the most well-known tax strategy is the 1031 exchange, named after Section 1031 of the Internal Revenue Code.

-This provision allows investors to sell an investment property and reinvest the proceeds into another property without immediately paying capital gains tax.
+A 1031 exchange allows investors to sell an investment property and reinvest the proceeds into another qualifying property without immediately paying capital gains tax.

 Instead of recognizing the gain, the tax liability is deferred into the new property.